A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract: Introduction

-As mentioned earlier, acquired knowledge about tongue shape and motion can be used to synthesize new motion: for example, it can be used with virtual avatars for multimodal spoken interaction to provide a more natural animation of the tongue.
-Here, we note that it is of vital importance to synthesize the correct motion for the produced speech: \citet{Mcgurk1976} found that inconsistencies between visible mouth motions and audible speech may cause the speech to be perceived incorrectly.
-Moreover, tongue motion synthesis can be applied in computer-aided pronunciation training to provide the user with visual information on how to move the tongue to produce a specific sound \citep{Engwall2008}.

-However, we know that it would be beneficial to have access to a statistical model of the tongue for analyzing its motion.
-This is due to the sparseness of motion capture data of the tongue acquired, \eg, by \ac{ema} or real-time \ac{mri}.
+The model itself can be used to equip virtual avatars for multimodal spoken interaction with a more natural animation of the tongue.
+In this regard, we note that it is of vital importance to synthesize the correct motion for the speech audio: \citet{Mcgurk1976} found that inconsistencies between visible mouth motions and audible speech may cause the speech to be perceived incorrectly.
+Moreover, information about tongue motion can be applied in \ac{capt} to provide the user with visual information on how to move the tongue to produce a specific sound \citep{Engwall2008}.
+It can also be employed in an articulatory speech synthesis framework to help approximate the vocal tract area function or it can be used to estimate the full tongue shape from sparse data, such as \ac{ema} measurements.
+Finally, the model can also help to perform speaker normalization, that is, investigate only shape variations of an articulation that is independent of the speaker anatomy.
+In particular, such a model allows speaker adaptation, which is useful in the aforementioned areas of applications.
+For example, in audiovisual speech synthesis, \ac{capt}, and articulatory speech synthesis, it is vital to replicate the speaker's specific tongue shape to match the remaining anatomy; the tongue should not leave the mouth or penetrate the palate during articulation.
+Additionally, for \ac{capt}, the speaker's tongue anatomy influences the articulatory strategy of the speaker.
+Providing the incorrect strategy could confuse the subject, especially if real-time feedback was provided from \ac{ema} data.
+In the case of estimating the tongue shape from \ac{ema}, using the wrong anatomy of the tongue may keep the model from registering the \ac{ema} data correctly.

-We notice that the shape of the tongue during speech varies by a combination of at least two factors: on one hand, related to the anatomy of the speaker, and on the other, based on the speech related tongue pose.
-This observation motivates the usage of a multilinear model.
+For completeness, we want to mention another class of tongue models, so-called biomechanical models.
+Such models aim at simulating the entire tongue body, including the internal muscle activities.
+This property is useful for, \eg, simulating laryngoscopy \citep{rodrigues2001biomechanical}, investigating the consequences of surgery \citep{buchaillard2007simulations}, or for studying muscle activation during speech \citep{buchaillard2009biomechanical, wu2014iterative}.
+However, for our target application areas, such a model may be regarded as too complex.